For many years, GreenTech

 in the fuels to that in the incident solar energy, and it ignores all the other

-energy inputs, which thus far have always exceeded the energy in the fuels
+energy inputs, which thus far have generally exceeded the energy in

-produced – often by a factor of 2 to 5.
-The best reference here is by
+the fuels produced – often by a factor of 2 to 5.
+One of the best references

-The promoters of Joule Unlimited continually make numerous outlandish claims
+The promoters of Joule Unlimited continually make numerous claims

 that are simply not supported by any data or valid reasoning.
 First of all,